 Preliminary Validation of the Physical Activity Impact Scale (PAISs): Primary Data Collection Study (Brian Clark, PhD)

 This study will be seeking participants 70 years of age or older who weigh at least 88 lbs.
-Participants should be willing to complete a walk test and scan of body composition as well as completing surveys on an electronic tablet such as an iPad or tablet.
+Participants should be willing to complete a walk test and scan of body composition, as well as complete surveys on an electronic tablet such as an iPad or tablet.